What is the Tech Nation Visa?

 As each application for endorsement is assessed by an independent panel of experts, Tech Nation cannot advise on the eligibility of individual applicants or the likelihood of their endorsement.

 We invite potential candidates to refer to the Guide for the Tech Nation Visa, in particular the section on Endorsement Criteria, and consider whether and how they meet this criteria.
 Tech Nation cannot provide advice beyond that contained in this document.

 Is this visa right for me?

-Each potential applicant is best placed to assess whether the Tier 1 (Exceptional Talent) visa is right for them, dependant on their circumstances.
-Unfortunately Tech Nation cannot advise on the suitability of the Tech Nation Visa to individual applicants’ circumstances beyond that contained in the guidance available here.
+Each potential applicant is best placed to assess whether the Tier 1 Exceptional Talent visa is right for them, dependant on their circumstances.
+Tech Nation cannot advise on the suitability of the Tech Nation Visa to individual applicants’ circumstances beyond that contained in the Guidance.

 What is the application process?

-A full overview of the application process can be found on page three of the guidance for the Tech Nation Visa.
+A full overview of the application process can be found in the Guide for Tech Nation Visa.
 Further information, including information on cost, can be found on the Home Office website.